 Carswell was posthumously awarded the Medal of Honor in 1946.

 Carswell Air Force Base originally was called “Army Air Force Combat Crew School,” “Tarrant Field,” and then “Fort Worth Army Airfield.”
 Today the base is known as “Naval Air Station Joint Reserve Base Fort Worth/Carswell Field” and is operated by the Navy (1947 photo from Lockheed Martin).

 Major Horace Seaver “Stump” Carswell Jr. is buried in Oakwood Cemetery.

-Tomorrow: On This Date in History: Belly Up to the Forty-Foot Bar
+Tomorrow: White Elephant: Belly Up to the Forty-Foot Bar